Security-Onion-Solutions/securityonion/README.md

 ## Security Onion 2.0.0.rc1

 Security Onion 2.0.0 RC1 is here!
-This will require a fresh install but there is good news: From here on out you will be able to use soup on the master to upgrade your environment to RC2 and beyond!
+This will require a fresh install but there is good news: From here on out you will be able to use soup on the manager to upgrade your environment to RC2 and beyond!
 The team here has been hard at work to bring you the following changes:

 - You will notice we have done a little re-branding to give 2.0 a fresh look.
 - We have removed all references to "master" in the code and now call it a "manager".